Telephone call recording laws: England and Wales

 Under RIPA unlawful recording or monitoring of communications is a tort, allowing civil action in the courts.
-There is a summary of applicable rules on the Ofcom website.

-Recording is sometimes advised, as in recording business transactions carried out by telephone to provide a record.
+Recording is sometimes officially advised, as in recording business transactions carried out by telephone to provide a record.
 It is sometimes mandatory; from March 2009 Financial Services Authority rules required firms to record all telephone conversations and electronic communications relating to client orders and the conclusion of transactions in the equity, bond, and derivatives markets.
 In November 2011 this was extended to cover the recording of mobile phone conversations that related to client orders and transactions by regulated firms.

 Scotland

 The situation in Scotland is similar to that in England and Wales, covered by the Regulation of Investigatory Powers (Scotland) Act 2000.